csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 - [ ] Proposed Implementation Language(s) :snake::coffee::dart:

-- [ ] Libraries, Packages, Development Kits, etc. to be used in in the proposed implementation languages(s) :wrench:
+- [ ] Libraries, Packages, Development Kits, etc. to be used in the proposed implementation languages(s) :wrench:

 - [ ] Additional Software/Equipment Needed :computer::joystick::iphone:

 - [ ] Personal Motivation :cake:
-    *Describes how this project will further student’s knowledge in the field?*
+    *Describes how this project will further the student’s knowledge in the field.*

 - [ ] Outline of Future Research Efforts :books::rocket::test_tube:
     *Describes how the student will complete his/her project.
 What deliverables can be expected?*

 - [ ] Schedule :calendar: :watch:
-    *A list expected dates various tasks will be completed and deliverables will be submitted to the faculty advisor for CSCI 498 and 499*
+    *A list of expected dates various tasks will be completed and deliverables will be submitted to the faculty advisor for CSCI 498 and 499*

 ### Requirements Document